Vortex Motion in Superfluid $^4$He: Effects of Normal Fluid Flow

 {\bf Abstract}

-The motion of a vortex filament in superfluid $^4$He is considered by using the Hall-Vinen (\cite{Hal}, \cite{Hal2}) phenomenological model for the scattering process between the vortex and thermal excitations in liquid $^4$He.
-The Hall-Vinen equations are formulated first in the intrinsic geometric parameter space to obtain insights into the physical implications of one aspect of the friction term, associated with the friction coefficient $\alpha$, in the Hall-Vinen notation, as well as a proper rationale for the previous neglect of the other aspect of the friction term, associated with the friction coefficient $\alpha^\pr$.
-This development also serves to highlight the difficulties arising in making further progress on this route.
-A reformulation of the Hall-Vinen equation in the extrinsic vortex filament coordinate space is then given.
-This is shown to provide a useful alternative approach in this regard.
-Though the friction term associated with $\alpha$, for very small $\alpha$, has little capacity to make significant contribution to the vortex motion in a quantitative way, it is shown to be able to change the vortex motion aspects like the vortex kink characteristics in a qualitative way.
-This becomes possible because of the ability of the friction term to play the dual roles of driving force and drag force.
+The motion of a vortex filament in superfluid $^4$He is considered by using the Hall-Vinen-Bekarevich-Khalatnikov (HVBK) (\cite{Hal}, \cite{Hal2} and \cite{Bek}) phenomenological model for the scattering process between the vortex and thermal excitations in liquid $^4$He.
+The HVBK equations are analytically formulated first in the intrinsic geometric parameter space to obtain insights into the physical implications of the friction terms, associated with the friction coefficients $\alpha$ and $\alpha^\pr$ (in the Hall-Vinen notation) as well as the previous neglect of the friction term associated with the friction coefficient $\alpha^\pr$.
+The normal fluid velocity components both {\it along} and {\it transverse} to the vortex filament are included.
+This analytical development also serves to highlight the difficulties arising in making further progress on this route.
+A reformulation of the HVBK equation in the extrinsic vortex filament coordinate space is then given which is known (Shivamoggi \cite{Shi}) to provide a useful alternative analytical approach in this regard.
+A nonlinear Schrodinger equation for the propagation of nonlinear Kelvin waves on a vortex filament in a superfluid is given taking into account the generalized normal fluid flow.
+The friction term associated with $\alpha^\pr$, even in the presence of the normal fluid velocity components {\it transverse} to the vortex filament, is shown to produce merely an algebraic growth of the Kelvin waves hence providing further justification for the neglect of this term.
+On the other hand, the instability produced by the friction term associated with $\alpha$ via the normal fluid velocity component {\it along} the vortex filament is shown to manifest itself as a parametric amplification on considering the problem of a rotating planar vortex filament in a superfluid.

 \textbf{1.
 Introduction}\\